RJ Barrett NBA Playoffs Player Props: Knicks vs. Heat

 - Barrett's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Defensively, the Heat are second in the NBA, conceding 109.8 points per game.
+- The Heat are the second-best defensive team in the NBA, giving up 109.8 points per contest.

-- On the boards, the Heat have given up 41.9 rebounds per contest, which puts them sixth in the NBA.
+- On the boards, the Heat are ranked sixth in the NBA, allowing 41.9 rebounds per game.

-- Looking at assists, the Heat are ranked 14th in the NBA, conceding 25.6 per contest.
+- In terms of assists, the Heat are ranked 14th in the NBA, giving up 25.6 per contest.

 RJ Barrett vs. the Heat